gregwiechec/ExtendedCms.TinyMceEnhancements/README.md

 Thanks to it, after entering the width and height in querystring, the image in given dimensions is returned from the server.

 Unfortunately TinyMCE only adds height and width as attributes.
-Using TinyMceEnhancements it is possible to change the way the editor works.
+Using **TinyMceEnhancements** it is possible to change the way the editor works.

-To do this, set the names of the querystring parameters used for height and width in the options.
+To do this, set the names of the querystring parameters used for height and width in the `ImageSizeSettings`:

 ````csharp
 services.Configure<TinyMceEnhancementsOptions>(options =>